readium/webpub-manifest/contexts/default/README.md

 - Fixed layout publications, where each resource is a "page" and may be presented side by side with another resource in a "spread".
 - Scrolled publications, where displaying the publication in a continuous scroll is meaningful and resources are usually fit to the width of the viewport

-In order to convey this information, a Web Publication Manifest <span class="rfc">may</span> include a `layout` property with one of the following values:
+In order to convey this information, a Web Publication Manifest <strong class="rfc">may</strong> include a `layout` property with one of the following values:

 | Value | Description | Formats |
 | ----- | ----------- | ------- |